Nondescript-Cheese/SumoChickn-Server/README.md

 # SumoChickn Server Package

 This folder contains the server and database schemas for the mobile application [SumoChickn](https://github.com/Nondescript-Cheese/challengr).
-It uses a mySQL database paired with a Node server to store all the data necessary for the app to run.
+It uses a mySQL database paired with a Node/Express server to store all the data necessary for the app to run.

 ## Tech Stack